 co-author Lina AlHathloul

-The children's picture book by Uma Mishra-Newbery and Lina AlHathloul and illustrated by Rebecca Green is set to be published by mineditionUS in Spring 2022 in the United States, with France, Germany and other countries to follow.
+The children's picture book by Uma Mishra-Newbery and Lina AlHathloul and illustrated by Rebecca Green is set to be published by mineditionUS in February 2022 in the United States, with France, Germany and other countries to follow.